Skip to main content

 Yes, most modern phones support multiple eSIM profiles (iPhone 14+ supports up to 8).
 You can install eSIMs from different providers and switch between them, though only one data eSIM can be active at a time.
 This is useful for comparing coverage in a new destination.

-Do Airalo alternatives work on the same phones?
+Do all eSIM providers work on the same phones?

 Yes.
 All eSIM providers in this list work on any eSIM-compatible phone, including iPhone XS and later, Samsung Galaxy S20 and later, Google Pixel 3a and later, and most flagships from 2020 onward.
 The eSIM technology is standardized -- the phone compatibility doesn't change between providers.